 As this demand spikes, demand-pull inflation also rises a bit in turn, making companies produce more, and often hire more workers.

 This creates an aggregate building of wealth over time, growing an economy into a forward position.
 It can create self-correcting scenarios where the companies’ influx of revenue in turn pays the workers more, building overall growth for the economy.

 In this context, the general consensus for what we should consider ‘moderate inflation' is around 2-3% annually.

 Additionally, demand-pull inflation can have a secondary effect of warding off potential deflation scenarios, which are a marker for ensuing periods of hyperinflation.

 Finally, inflationary periods have an effect that favors borrowers by reducing debt.
 As the value of a single dollar decreases, interest rates on that dollar also cost less overall.

 The Transfer of Fortune

 In this way, some wealth is transferred to borrowers from lenders.
 This force can also help governments that owe larger sums of debt to various places.
 If they stave off getting further into debt, as time goes on, the value of the amount they have to pay back dwindles.

-Overall, inflation can be a positive force that course-corrects an economy – again, so long as it’s at the right levels.
+In the right amount, inflation can be a positive force that course-corrects an economy.

 The Reality of Inflation